COVID-19: ArkLaTex information hub

 Providers may begin administering booster shots as soon as they are able to operationalize the guidance.
 Residents are encouraged to check with their local provider prior to showing up for a booster appointment.
 Providers may accept verbal self-representation of eligible patients and do not need additional proof of verification.
 Patients who are unsure of their eligibility or who have questions should talk with their healthcare provider.
 Individuals with questions about whether a COVID-19 vaccine booster is right for them are encouraged to speak with a medical professional.
 For additional help, individuals can contact Louisiana’s COVID-19 Vaccine Hotline at 1-855-453-0774.

 Arkansas Department of Health: Vaccine locations

 Vaccinations began in Arkansas shortly after authorization was granted for the initial vaccine.
-The initial recipients in Arkansas are healthcare workers and residents of long-term care facilities.
-There won’t be enough vaccine initially for all adults who want to receive it.
-Supply will increase into 2021, and additional vaccines may also be authorized.
+The initial recipients in Arkansas were healthcare workers and residents of long-term care facilities.
+The vaccine is available to all those 5 and older who wish to receive it.

 Click here to read Arkansas’ full vaccine plan.

 Click here to keep up with how many people in the State of Arkansas have been vaccinated thus far.

 Case investigators will call from a variety of phone numbers.
 It’s possible you won’t recognize the number, but it’s important to answer or return the call if it goes to voicemail.
 A contact tracer will then follow up and reach out to your close contacts.
 This call will come from a different phone number.
 Many of our contact tracers will use these numbers: